 Thursday, May 20 from Noon – 1:30pm Central Time

-In the May Exploration, Benya Kraus, Lead for America Co-Founder and Minnesota Executive Director, will lead a conversation on building sustainability within our collective work.
+In the May Exploration, Benya Kraus, Lead for America Co-Founder and Minnesota Executive Director, led a conversation on building sustainability within our collective work.

-Best practices and challenges will be shared across the areas of community care, revenue, public investment, and self-care (how to ensure your organization is sustainable for future generations).
+Best practices and challenges were shared across the areas of community care, revenue, public investment, and self-care (how to ensure your organization is sustainable for future generations).

-Benya will be joined by these dynamic Midwestern leaders and United States Regional Arts Resilience Fund grantees:
+Benya was joined by these dynamic Midwestern leaders and United States Regional Arts Resilience Fund grantees:

 - Stacy Braun, executive director, Aberdeen Area Arts Council, Aberdeen, SD

-- John Breuninger, board president, Woodland Indian Arts, Oneida: WI
+- John Breuninger, board president, Woodland Indian Art, Oneida: WI

 - Kayla Boye, executive director, The Youngstown Playhouse, Youngstown, OH